Summary

 The fact that it's labelled a "Notification" while it's not.
 It is not the notice referred to in the MBSA.
 A more accurate term would be "Request".
 Using "Notification" is a manipulative tactic to make you believe it's mandatory.

-Invoking the right to audit and then instructing you to partake in a process that is unrelated to the audit rights specified in the MBSA and SPLA.
+Invoking the right to audit and then instructing you to partake in a process unrelated to the audit rights specified in the MBSA and SPLA.

 Initially, there's no real person behind the communication.
 It's hard to determine if the email is genuine or a phishing attempt.